With less than 600,000 residents in our eighth largest state, you may misconstrue Wyoming as a big, wide empty.

 It isn’t so.

-If you’re in no rush to leave the state, stop at the Bighorn Canyon Visitor Center at the junction of 14A and 310 to pick up literature about the canyon, the 71-mile-long Bighorn Lake, and dramatically gorgeous Yellowtail Dam.
-This 120,000 acre national park crosses state boundaries and includes the Pryor Mountain Wild Horse Range, a chance to see Bighorn Sheep, and a stunning view from the Devil’s Canyon Overlook.
+If you’re in no rush, stop at the Bighorn Canyon Visitor Center at the junction of 14A and 310.
+Pick up literature about the canyon, the 71-mile-long Bighorn Lake, and dramatically gorgeous Yellowtail Dam.
+This 120,000 acre national park crosses state boundaries.
+It includes the Pryor Mountain Wild Horse Range and a stunning view from the Devil’s Canyon Overlook.
+Maybe you’ll see Bighorn Sheep.

 For adventures waiting to be had in the Custer Gallatin National Forests, at Lovell, take a right and head north into Montana.
 In Bridger, go a left and scoot down to itsy bitsy Belfry, turn right and wind up in Red Lodge.